 Who would Jesus vote for?

-So can we know who Jesus would vote for?
-Here is the definitive answer:
+So we can absolutely know who Jesus would vote for.

-Jesus would vote for none of the candidates.
-In fact, He would not vote at all.
+Jesus would vote for none of the candidates in the 2020 election.
+He would not vote at all.

-Discern will likewise not be endorsing any political candidate.
-Discern will be endorsing Jesus Christ as the best candidate to solve the world’s biggest and toughest problems.
+We will likewise not be endorsing any political candidate.
+We endorse Jesus Christ as the only candidate who can solve the world’s biggest and toughest problems.